mseitzdev/MS_Portfolio/readme.txt

 Notes - For Debug:

 - Check chrome, firefox, safari, and edge on macos / windows / ios / android / ubuntu after major changes.

 - Firefox on ubuntu reders differently than firefox on other browsers.
 Particles.js background animation faster?
-- Header now works on all browsers/devices, need to re-center the logo to make it perfect.
+- Header home link takes up max space - put it inside of another div and shrink it around the logo?